 You've come to the right place.
 Growing garlic requires well tilled, well drained soil.
 Unlike most vegetables, garlic is generally planted in the late fall.
 It is usually reserved for traditional vegetable gardens.
 Garlic can be grown in containers.
-However, many containers would be needed if more than a few heads of garlic were desired.
+However, quite a few containers would be needed if more than a few heads of garlic were desired.

 Garlic is a member of the allium family, which also includes such root vegetables as onions, shallots and leeks.
 However, unlike these other vegetables, garlic seed cloves need to be exposed to freezing weather AFTER they are planted.
 This helps them form nice, big bulbs with lots of cloves.
 If they aren't exposed to freezing weather for at least a few days, the usual result is poorly formed bulb that generally consists of just one or two giant, malformed cloves.